davide2894/a-loaf-of-code/_posts/how-to-make-a-dragon-ball-based-memory-game-part-3.md

 Main:
-v separate header from panel and hide shuffle btn. v insert starts with font-awesome
-* grab el from DOM
+v separate header from panel and hide shuffle btn. v insert starts with font-awesome v grab el from DOM
 * create trackScore fn
 * insert trackScore() when we flip card